Campus Inclusion Activities (CIA) Programme (for Students with Special Education Needs)

 The purpose of this programme is to recognize extra-curricular activities which include and engage students with special educational needs (SSEN) and promote the awareness among the University community on campus inclusion for SSEN.

 SSEN from each category of special educational needs faces different difficulties in participating in extra-curricular activities.
-Activities that are able to accommodate at least 1 category of the special educational needs may apply to register as Campus Inclusion Activities(CIA).
+Activities that are able to accommodate at least one category of the special educational needs may apply to register as Campus Inclusion Activities(CIA).

 In general, special educational needs can be classified into the following categories: